OAyomide/goblin/README.md

 ##### Short term TO-DO:

-1. [ ] Split into packages
+1. [x] Split into packages
 2. [ ] Allow bot listen for regex
 3. [ ] Support other messenger APIs (Typing indicator, Message read, etc)

 #

-###### Much love is appreciate and this project is quite more maintained than many other projects on github 😄
+###### Much love is appreciate and this project is quite more maintained than many other projects on my github 😄